sakshirathoree/TerraWeek/day04/submission.md

 ### 1. What is Terraform State (terraform.tfstate) file?

-The `**terraform.tfstate` file** acts as a **recorder for your infrastructure setup.** It's created from the very beginning when you run your first **`terraform apply`** command.
-This file stores critical information about your infrastructure, including the current state of resources.
-Any change you do with your infrastructure will have its presence in the terraform.tfstate file.
-So when you work with Terraform for managing and provisioning your infrastructure then terraform will always create a terraform.tfstate file for you.
+- The **`terraform.tfstate`** file acts as a **recorder for your infrastructure setup.**
+- It's created from the very beginning when you run your first **`terraform apply`** command.
+- This file **stores critical information about your infrastructure, including the current state of resources.**
+- Any change you make with your infrastructure will have its presence in the terraform.tfstate file.
+So when you work with Terraform for managing and provisioning your infrastructure then Terraform will always create a terraform.tfstate file for you.

 ![image](https://github.com/sakshirathoree/TerraWeek/assets/67737704/826a12fc-2a80-464d-8618-ed80bc33db01)